run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/portfolio-and-catalog/configuration/register-service-request-priority.md

 4. Complete all mandatory fields to the Priority Matrix, click on "Save Priority Matrix".

+!!!
+Abstract "RULE"

-5. Note that after register the priority matrix, when registering a service request, the time of attendance (SLA) will be established according to the level of impact and urgency entered, being considered the priority matrix.
+    Note that after register the priority matrix, when registering a service request, the time of attendance (SLA) will be established according to the level of impact and urgency entered, being considered the priority matrix.
     Remember that for this to happen, the parameter must be enabled.